BeierLuo/beierluo.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Statistics and Data Science, GitHub University, 2026 (expected)
+* M.S. in Statistics, Southern University of Science and Technology, 2026 (expected)
 * B.S. in Statistics, Southern University of Science and Technology, 2024

 Research experience